Beton1/Parametric-Custom-Stairs/README.md

 > "I tried your Macro and I can say it's cool stuff.
 Compliments to you and thank you for picking up this challenge."
 > — *FreeCAD Forum User*

 > "Excellent!
 I just tried your amazing work :D I tested different types of the stairs...but as you already know, it takes some time to build them.
 For the rest, everything worked fine and without any major problem."
-> — *Community Member*

 > "Today I used your macro to model an oval stair.
 Amazing stuff! :D"
-> — *Community Member*

 [View the full discussion thread on the FreeCAD Forum →](https://forum.freecad.org/viewtopic.php?t=58317)